cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 • Kids topping bundle

 Bundles reduce decision fatigue and increase spend per order.
+They also make ordering faster because customers can choose one option instead of building a custom order.

-Premium sauces
+2) Premium sauces

-Named sauces such as Nutella, Biscoff or white chocolate feel like an upgrade even when the portion size is small.
+Named sauces such as Nutella, Biscoff, or white chocolate feel like an upgrade even when the portion size is small.

-Add ice cream for a fixed price
+3) Add ice cream for a fixed price

 This is one of the strongest dessert upsells.